Paddle: Use

 The paddle is held with two hands, some distance apart from each other.
 For normal use, it is drawn through the water from front (bow) to back (stern) to drive the boat forwards.
 The two blades of a kayak paddle are dipped alternately on either side of the kayak.
 A paddle is distinguished from an oar in that the paddle is held in the user's hands and completely supported by the paddler, whereas an oar is primarily supported by the boat, through the use of oarlocks.
 Gloves may be worn to prevent blistering for long periods of paddling.

 Other types

 On mechanical paddle steamers, the motorized paddling is not done with a mass of paddles or oars but by rotating one or a few paddle wheels (rather the inverse of a water mill).

 Racing paddles also have special designs.
-They are generally less flat and are curved to catch more water which will enable racing paddlers to maximize the efficiency of their stroke.
+They are generally less flat and are curved to catch more water, which enable racing paddlers to maximize the efficiency of their stroke.
 Wing bladed paddles are very popular in kayak racing.
-A wing paddle looks like a spoon and acts like a wing or sail generating lift on the convex side, which pulls the paddle forward-outward at the expense of overcoming drag.
+A wing paddle looks like a spoon and acts like a wing or sail, generating lift on the convex side, which pulls the paddle forward-outward at the expense of overcoming drag.
 This gives additional forward thrust as compared with a flat paddle with forward thrust mainly from drag.
 Bent shaft paddles, popular with tripping and marathon canoers, have a blade that is angled from the shaft, usually 12 to 15 degrees.